tstuefe/JEP387/jep.md

 ### Better tunability

 A lot of decisions the Metaspace allocator does are tradeoffs between speed and memory footprint.
 This is in particular true for chunk allotment: deciding when a class loader is handed a chunk of which size.
 Currently those decisions are hard wired and cannot be influenced.
-It may be advantagous to influence them with an outside switch, e.g. to generally shift emphasis to memory footprint in situations where we care more about footprint than about startup time.
+It may be advantageous to influence them with an outside switch, e.g. to generally shift emphasis to memory footprint in situations where we care more about footprint than about startup time.
 That would make it also interesting to experiment with different settings.

 ### Code clarity